SegiH/VerjIO_Excel_Report_Generator/README.md

                  BackgroundColor: "red"
             },
             Sheets: [{
-                 StartRow: 3, // Start on row 3
+                 StartRow: 3, // Optional: Start on row 3
+                 SheetName: "EOL Parts",
+                 SheetIndex: 0,
+                 TopMargin: 1, // Optional top margin
+                 BottomMargin: 1, // Optional bottom margin
+                 LeftMargin: 1, // Optional left margin
+                 RightMargin: 1, // Optional right margin
+                 AllMargins: "1", // Optional.
+Providing 1 value applies the margin to all 4 sides
+                 AllMargins: "1,0.5", // Optional.
+Providing 2 values applies the first value to the top & bottom and the second value to the left and right margins
+                 AllMargins: "1,0.5,1.5,2", // Optional.
+Providing 4 values applies the 1st value to the top, 2nd value to the bottom , 3rd value to the left and 4th value to the right margin
+                 HeaderMargin: 1, // Optional header margin
+                 FooterMargin: 1, // Optional footer margin
                  FitWidth: true, // Optional.
 Will force sheet to fit all columns on the page width-wise
-                 SheetName: "EOL Parts",
-                 SheetIndex: 0,
+                 FitHeight: true, // Optional.
+Will force sheet to fit all columns on the page height-wise
+                 FitToPages: true, // Optional.
+Will force sheet to fit all of the content into 1 page
+                 Orientation: "landscape", // Optional.
+Valid values are "landscape" or "portrait"
+                 Password: "somepassword": // Optional.
+Will protect the sheet from being edited unless the user enters this password
                  SheetHeader: [{ // Add heading in Cell D1
                       Value: "EOL Parts Report as of " + getCurrentDate(),
                       Column: 3,